kwiksher/blog/comic_tmplt.md

-# Template Costomization for Comic Reader
+# Template Customization for Comic Reader

 It is experimental how to customize the template files of Kwik4 for a comic reader.